-A detainee in England and Wales who is currently mentally competent may wish to make an 'advance decision' under the provisions of the Mental Capacity Act 2005.
+- 54. A detained individual in England and Wales who is currently mentally competent may wish to make an 'advance decision' under the provisions of the Mental Capacity Act 2005.
 This enables someone aged 18 and over, at a time when they have mental capacity to determine their future treatment, to refuse specified medical treatment, nutrition or hydration when they lack capacity to consent to or refuse it.
-Where a detainee refusing food and/or fluids wishes to make such an advance decision they may want their own legal adviser to draw it up.
-The detainee must be advised that this is acceptable.
-Alternatively they can use the model advance decision (Form F).
+Where a detained individual refusing food and/or fluids wishes to make such an advance decision they may want their own legal adviser to draw it up.
+The detained individual must be advised that this is acceptable.
+Alternatively, they can use the model advance decision (Form F). - 55.
 To be valid, advance decisions must be signed and witnessed.
-If the detainee is unable to sign their advance decision themselves it may be signed by another person, provided this takes place in the detainee's presence and under the detainee's direction.

-Detainees are unlikely to be aware of the ability to make an advance decision.
-It will be for IRC healthcare staff to identify the point or points at which they consider it would be appropriate to explain to a detainee that they are able to make an advance decision and, if appropriate, invite the detainee to make one.
-The IRC healthcare professional must lead on any discussion with the detainee about advance decisions.
-The purpose of an advance decision must be fully explained to the detainee, as well as the fact that once an advance decision is made the detainee has the right to alter, or withdraw it, at any time during which they retain mental competence.

-The advance decision must be made in writing, signed by the detainee and by a person acting as witness to the detainee's signature.
+If the detained individual is unable to sign their advance decision themselves it may be signed by another person, provided this takes place in the detained individual's presence and under the detained individual's direction. - 56.
+Detained individuals are unlikely to be aware of the ability to make an advance decision.
+It will be for IRC healthcare staff to identify the point or points at which they consider it would be appropriate to explain to a detained individual that they are able to make an advance decision and, if appropriate, invite the detained individual to make one.
+The IRC healthcare professional must lead on any discussion with the detained individual about advance decisions.
+The purpose of an advance decision must be fully explained to the detained individual, as well as the fact that once an advance decision is made the detained individual has the right to alter, or withdraw it, at any time during which they retain mental competence. - 57.
+The advance decision must be made in writing, signed by the detained individual and by a person acting as witness to the detained individual's signature.
 It must be reviewed by healthcare staff on a daily basis.

-Other forms of care, provided they are consistent with the terms of the advance decision, must continue to be provided.
-Basic or essential care includes keeping the detainee warm, clean and free from distressing symptoms such as breathlessness, vomiting and severe pain.
-However, some detainees may prefer to tolerate some discomfort if that means they remain more alert and able to respond to family and friends.

-As a general principle, healthcare professionals must not administer treatment to a detainee refusing food and/or fluid who has made a valid advance decision refusing treatment at the time they still had mental capacity.
+- 58. Other forms of care, provided they are consistent with the terms of the advance decision, must continue to be provided.
+Basic or essential care includes keeping the detained individual warm, clean and free from distressing symptoms such as breathlessness, vomiting and severe pain.
+However, some detained individuals may prefer to tolerate some discomfort if that means they remain more alert and able to respond to family and friends. - 59.
+As a general principle, healthcare professionals must not administer treatment to a detained individual refusing food and/or fluid who has made a valid advance decision refusing treatment at the time they still had mental capacity. - 60.
 However, if the circumstances giving rise to the advance decision no longer apply, the advance decision is likely to no longer be relevant and thus no longer valid.
 Healthcare staff must seek advice and guidance from their respective professional bodies as to whether this applies.